Managing Federal Grants

 - A detailed budget for the unobligated funds and a budget narrative describing how the grantee proposes to use these funds in the current budget period.
 Unobligated balances of funds cannot be carried forward into the next budget period to perform new work.

 A no-cost extension is a continuation of activities already begun under the grant but not completed as of the end of the project period.
 Only the original scope of work can be approved for completion; no new work can be performed.
 The final budget period of a project period may be extended – without additional funds or a change in scope – one time for a period of up to twelve months.

-- A letter explaining in detail what goals/objectives have not yet been completed, the reason for the delay in completing them, the length of time requested for the extension, and the impact on the project if the extension is not approved.
+- A letter explaining in detail what goals/objectives have not yet been completed, the reason for the delay in completion, the length of time requested for the extension; and the impact on the project if the extension is not approved.